CropLifeCanada/chemistry-policymanual/index.md

 ## Manage Resistance Now

-May 2019     Annual
+July 2020     Annual

 - That resistance to plant science technologies is a serious issue for both the crop protection industry and the broader agricultural community and that CropLife Canada staff be committed to make resistance management a high priority in the organization.

 ## Neonicotinoids and agriculture

-March 2019     Annual
+July 2020     Annual

 -	That farmers use neonicotinoids because they are safe, environmentally friendly and provide targeted crop protection.
   - Since only small quantities are needed to coat the seed, human and environmental exposures are reduced relative to other types of application technology.